 In the 18th century larger rectangular windows were inserted in the south walls and in the clerestory, and in the south wall of the belfry, and the West wall of the south aisle.
 Flat ceilings were put in the nave and aisles, and a vestry built at the end of the North aisle.

 In 1834 the oak box pews were removed and the church was reseated in pitch pine.
-In the 1850’s the North wall had to be rebuilt, and in 1866 extensive restorations were carried out to the roof and the present porch and South wall was built.
+In the 1850s the North wall had to be rebuilt, and in 1866 extensive restoration was carried out to the roof and the present porch and the south wall was built.
 In 1891 the floor of the nave was lowered and a step added up to the choir.
 Also the whole church was again reseated including North and South facing choir stalls.

 On the 29th December 1812 the marriage of the parents of the Bronte sisters, Patrick Bronte and Maria Branwell, took place in the church.
-The relevant entry in the register of St Oswald’s Church reads as follows:
+The entry in the register of St Oswald’s Church reads:

 Patrick Bronte had been at Cambridge with John Fennell who was appointed first minister of the school for the sons of Wesleyan ministers at Woodhouse Grove, opened in January 1812.
 At this time Patrick was curate at Hartshead, and had been appointed by his friend to the position of outside examiner.
 Patrick visiting the school as examiner met Maria Branwell of Penzance who was Fennell’s niece, and fell in love with her.
 He also introduced Fennell’s daughter Jane to his friend the Reverend William Morgan, who was minister of Bierley and they too were married on that December day in Saint Oswald’s Church, with Patrick Bronte conducting the ceremony.